 - MOPAC established a three-year funding program to assist the top 600 vulnerable youths being exploited as drug traffickers.

-- The ECINS Report & Referral module was deployed to all MOPAC boroughs and using an encrypted master referral form as a one-front door approach, agencies across the area are able to securely record and share victim and “at-risk” youth case files.
+- The ECINS Reporting & Referral module has been deployed to all 32 London boroughs and using an encrypted master referral form as a one-front door approach, agencies across the area are able to securely record and share victim and “at-risk” youth case files.